 Notes can be applied to a specific role, or no role, and you may leave more than one note per applicant.

-In a production's Application Manager you can click the "Add a New Role" button to easily add additional roles to your project's character breakdown.
+In a production's Application Manager you can click the "More" button and then select "Add a new role" from the dropdown options to easily add additional roles to your project's character breakdown.
 As long as your casting call is active (not expired), then the new role will become immediately available for talent to apply to.
 (To un-expire a casting call, simply visit your Dashboard, click "edit" next to your project, and then change the casting call's expiration date.)

 You can also add actors to your production's new roles by choosing from among the people that applied to your project's other roles, actors you find in the Talent Database, and talent recommended by the Suggestions tab.
 Simply select the talent you'd like to consider for the new roles, and then choose the "Add to Role" option.